Georgia State Panthers football: Georgia Southern

-While Georgia State already had a history with Georgia Southern before the emergence of football, the schools entry into the Sun Belt Conference would start an intense football rivalry.
+While Georgia State already had a history with Georgia Southern before the emergence of football, the schools' entry into the Sun Belt Conference would start an intense football rivalry.
 After the first season of play between the two teams in 2014 with Georgia Southern beating Georgia State 69–31, it was agreed by both universities athletic departments to introduce a rivalry series, with points allocated for each sport played between the two schools.
 Georgia State would win the first and second years of the rivalry series, with the Panthers beating the Eagles on the gridiron in 2015 34–7, the win granting bowl eligibility, and again in 2016, 30–24.
+Georgia State has won 3 straight football games against Georgia Southern.

 Facilities

 Center Parc Stadium

 Georgia State began hosting its home games at Center Parc Stadium during the 2017 season.
 Originally built for the 1996 Atlanta Summer Olympic Games as Centennial Olympic Stadium, the stadium was converted to Turner Field, a baseball stadium for the Atlanta Braves.
 Following the Braves' move to a new stadium, Georgia State purchased the stadium and converted it for football use.
 The initial phase of conversion took place between March and August 2017, and saw the removal of several sections of the lower bowl stands from right field and a new east side grandstand built to enclose the new football field.
 On August 8, it was announced that the field would be named Parker H. Petit Field after a major donor with the donation of $10 million.
 Several more stages of construction will follow after the 2017 season, including removing more lower bowl seating from the remaining right field, and additional facilities added to the upper bowl, including bathroom renovations and concessions.

 Center Parc Stadium boasts the eighth-largest video board in college football, with a 71 x 79 ft span and an area of 5,600 sqft.
 The capacity of the stadium as of the 2017 season is 25,000, although this is due to change with future phases of renovation.
 The field uses synthetic FieldTurf rather than field grass.